-Did you know there are two parts to an apprenticeship?
-On-The-Job Training (OJT or “working”) and Related Instruction (RTI).
+Did you know that apprenticeship has two parts?
+On The Job Training (Working) + Related Instruction (RTI).
 Over the course of an apprenticeship, an apprentice will need 144 hours of RTI.
-We know that sounds like a lot, but don’t worry; CareerWise can help with that.
+Don’t worry; CareerWise can help with that.
 We offer support during every step of the way, starting with orientation.

 CareerWise Orientation: Unboxing Apprenticeship is a training workshop where apprentices will get the download on apprenticeship.
-Apprentices will be delivered a facilitator-led training workshop, working through a mixture of presentations and tasks, which include apprenticeship structure and requirements, workplace expectations, professionalism, time management, and growth mindset.
+Apprentices will experience a facilitator-led training workshop, working through a mixture of presentations and tasks, which include topics like apprenticeship structure and requirements, workplace expectations, professionalism, time management, and growth mindset.

 This orientation is required for all apprentices as part of the standard CareerWise Colorado apprenticeship program.

-For those looking to invest deeper in training, CareerWise offers Business Essentials, a training course that prepares apprentices to begin their career.
+For those looking to invest more deeply in training, CareerWise Colorado offers Business Essentials, a training course that prepares apprentices to begin their careers.
 Apprentices will gain the tools to support their success in managing professional responsibilities and time.

 Apprentices will develop skills to handle a wide variety of workplace tasks and scenarios that are foundational to any role.
 Key content areas include Microsoft Suite, email proficiency, and professional competencies such as time management and conflict resolution.
-Apprentices will develop hands-on experience with challenges they will likely encounter in the workplace through case studies and project challenges based on workplace scenarios.
+Through case studies and project challenges based on workplace scenarios, apprentices will develop hands-on experience with challenges they will likely encounter in the workplace

 .

-CareerWise works with supervisors and apprentices to create a customized syllabus consisting of online courses focused on earning a certification or industry specific training most essential to the apprentice’s role.
+CareerWise works with supervisors and apprentices to create a customized syllabus consisting of online courses that focus on earning a certification or industry-specific training most essential to the apprentice’s role.

 .